 The new transfer entry is now displayed in the Menu Editor window, but the entry has not been activated yet.
-Highlight the new transfer entry and then click on the Activate Changes icon.
+Click on the Activate Changes icon for the new entry to take effect.

 Figure 30: Menu Editor with New Transfer Entry